We gather to eat, drink, enjoy God’s words,

 By Zhang Min

-I saw the Lordsaid in the , “Many will say to me in that day Lord, Lord, have we not prophesied in your name? and in your name have cast out devils? and in your name done many wonderful works?
+I saw the Lordin the Bible, “Many will say to me in that day Lord, Lord, have we not prophesied in your name? and in your name have cast out devils? and in your name done many wonderful works?
 And then will I profess to them, I never knew you: depart from me, you that work iniquity” (Matthew 7:22-23).
-Every time I read these verses, I would be puzzled: Since we believed in the Lord, we’ve suffered much and paid the price in preaching the Lord’s .
+Every time I read these verses, I would be puzzled: Since we believed in the Lord, we’ve suffered much and paid the price in preaching the Lord’s gospel.
 We’ve shepherded the Lord’s flock, taken up the cross and followed the Lord, practiced humbleness, patience and tolerance.
 Have we not been following the Lord’s will?
-Is our practice of wrong?
+Is our practice of God’s word wrong?
 Why did the Lord say that He never knew these people and condemn them as evildoers in the end?
 What, after all, are the Lord’s intentions?

 At that moment, I remembered God’s word, “I decide the destination of each person not on the basis of age, seniority, amount of suffering, and least of all, the degree to which they invite pity, but according to whether they possess the truth.
 There is no other choice but this.
 You must realize that all those who do not follow the will of God will be punished.
 This is an immutable fact.”
 From God’s word, I saw that God’s righteous disposition must not be offended by anyone, and He doesn’t stress personal feelings with anyone.
 He finally decides the destination of us not on the basis of how much we have worked or suffered, but according to whether we possess the truth, whether we practice His words and whether we follow His will.
 Then I realized that if we believe in God but do not know Him, only according to our conceptions and imagination to believe in God and follow Him, it is too dangerous.
 No matter how devoted is our belief, it shall be wishful thinking and we shall not receive God’s praise at all.